-6 easy steps to help kid writers (even those who struggle) come up with interesting ideas, well-written sentences, and write stories confidently in K-2.
+Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 Ways to Support Struggling Kid Writers in K-2